 - Students who enroll in AP classes are encouraged, but not required, to take the AP exam.
-A fee is charged to those who choose to take the exam. - At least 3.5 GPA - At least A- grade in previous year's course in area of study - (For example: at least A- in World Geography in order to be eligible for AP World History) - Approval from the instructor of the course - Submission of Class Eligibility form (available in Registrar's office)
+A fee is charged to those who choose to take the exam. - Must have at least a 3.5 cumulative GPA - At least A- grade in previous year's course in area of study (for example: student must earn at least an A- in World Geography in order to be eligible for AP World History) - Approval from the instructor of the course - Submission of Class Eligibility form (available in Registrar's office)